 When should you conduct an employment check?

-Recruiters conduct employment checks before the offer to the candidate is made.
+Recruiters should usually conduct employment checks before an offer to the candidate is made.

 In circumstances where this is not possible, an offer can be made conditional to a satisfactory pre-employment check being completed.

 Why do organisations need to verify and reference check their candidates?